A Fleet is a collection of multiple Vessels working together to tackle one larger job and it's the equivalent of a Workflow or DAG.

 Fleets can contain any number of Vessels and contain any different type of Vessels (including a mixture of coding languages or Blueprints).
 Vessels can be reused across multiple Fleets and can continue to run independently of the Fleets they belong to.
 All Vessels are connected together with paths.

 While fleets are a powerful way to automate an entire workflow, there are a few limitations to be aware of.

-A fleet cannot be set up with Vessels that live across multiple projects.
+A Fleet cannot be set up with Vessels that live across multiple projects.
 You'll need to make sure that all of the relevant Vessels live within the same project.

 Vessels that are connected as part of a Fleet can only be triggered through the successful completion of the previous Vessel.
 There is no current support for conditional logic based on other error codes, and there is no way to skip to the next Vessel in the fleet if the previous Vessel failed.